Search engine is loading. Please wait…

 Do I need to carry safety equipment in the car?

-It is sensible to check that your rental car includes basic items such as a warning triangle.
-Rental companies usually provide the required equipment, but it is best to confirm at pick-up.
+Check that your rental car includes basic items such as a warning triangle, vehicle documents, and a spare wheel or puncture repair kit.
+Rental companies usually provide the necessary equipment, but confirm at pick-up.

 When should I return my rental car before my flight?

-Aim to arrive at the rental return area at least 30 to 60 minutes before your scheduled departure.
-Allow extra time at busy airports such as Baku during peak periods.
+Aim to arrive at the rental return area at least 30 to 60 minutes before your airport check-in time.
+Allow extra time at busy airports such as Baku during peak travel periods.

 Return to homepage